 Typically, the IRS allows you to deduct business expenses that you incurred to perform your job that was not reimbursed by your company.
 These are often called unreimbursed employee expenses.

-For example, if your employer requires that you take a medical exam as part of your training and they don’t pay for it, you can deduct the cost of that on your Schedule A if you are able to itemize your deductions.
+For example, if your employer requires that you take a nursing exam as part of your training and they don’t pay for it, you can deduct the cost of that on your Schedule A if you are able to itemize your deductions.

 This sounds like a potential avenue that could work, doesn’t it?
 Well, there are several problems with this approach.

 First, the IRS does not allow you to itemize an employee expense that trains or prepares you for a new trade, profession, or business.
 You might think, “Ah, I’m already an accountant.
 CPA exam prep isn’t a new trade.”

 Unfortunately, the IRS deems it to be a new trade because Certified Public Accountants are able to legally do many more things than a non-certified accountant.
 (Glenn v.
 Commissioner 62 T.C.
 270) Thus, you are deemed to be training for a new trade.
 Yeah, that’s annoying.

 Second, according to Pub 970: Tax Benefits for Education, the IRS states that CPA study materials that are used to prepare for the CPA exam do not qualify as work-related study expenses or education.
 This is because they are materials to prepare you for the first time at a new trade or profession.
 Yes, it goes back to that point again.

 Thus, these are deemed to not even be related to your current job, work, or profession because they are preparing you to leave your profession and start a new one as a CPA.

 I know it sounds crazy, but that’s the US tax code for you.
 I’m sure this news is pretty disappointing to hear, but at least you are good company.
 Truthfully, every CPA candidate has had to learn the unfortunate news that they can’t claim CPA exam textbooks on their tax return at some point.
 Hence, consider it your first real look into the personal income tax code.

 Don’t Spend a Ton on a CPA Exam Review Course.
 It’s not deductible!